An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 SpotBugs reports the \verb|Confidence| value for each bug instance, which indicates the level of confidence the tool has in reporting this warning.
 This attribute may have different values such as 1 to match high-confidence warnings, 2 to match normal-confidence warnings, or 3 to match low-confidence warnings.
 We considered all of the reported warnings regardless of their confidence values.

-Also, this tool reports the \verb|Rank| property which indicates the bug rank.
-This property is an integer value between 1 and 20, where 1 to 4 are scariest, 5 to 9 scary, 10 to 14 troubling, and 15 to 20 of concern bugs. \cite{spotbugs}.
-The higher the number, the more important it is.
-This property has a similar semantic to the bug severity value, so we used this value to see the tools capability in finding the bugs' severity.
+Also, this tool reports the \verb|Rank| property which indicates the bug rank.This tool categorizes bugs into 4 different levels; scariest, scary, troubling, and concern.
+The reported Rank property represents an integer value ranging from 1 to 20.
+Within this range, 1 to 4 corresponds to the scariest, 5 to 9 to scary, 10 to 14 to troubling, and 15 to 20 to bugs of concern~\cite{spotbugs}.
+The lower the number, the more important it is.
+This property has a similar semantic to the bug severity value, so we used this value to see the tool's capability in finding the bugs' severity.

 The translation between the range of this value and our USLs is provided in Table \ref{tab:spotbugs_severity}.
 As the table shows, we consider 1 to 4 as Critical and Blocker USL, 5 to 9 as Major and High USL, 10 to 14 as Medium USL, and 15 to 20 as Minor, Low, and Trivial USL.
 For example, when the SpotBugs reports any number in the range of [1,4], and the actual severity value is either Critical or Blocker we say that it detects the severity correctly.